gbalats/gbalats.github.io/_posts/2016-10-24-macro-constructors.md

 create new contexts.
-The context-sensitivity code would be decoupled from the core of the analysis, as rules of the 2nd form (the ones that include macro-constructors like `Merge` on their body and map them to some actual constructor on their head---the two clauses should also return the same entity, e.g., `calleeCtx`).
+The context-sensitivity code would be decoupled from the core of the analysis, as rules of the 2nd form (the ones that include macro-constructors like `Merge` on their body and map them to some actual constructor on their head---the two atoms should also return the same entity, e.g., `calleeCtx`).

 It is somewhat counter-intuitive though, in the sense that uses of the